Key takeaways

 Podcast narration, audio guides, video voiceover, multilingual content adaptation.

-Click any task to see the model I'd route it to and why.
-This is the matrix I start with when designing pipelines for creative and marketing teams.
+Click any task to see the model I'd send it to and why.
+This is where I start when I build a pipeline for a creative or marketing team.

 Pick a marketing task